 - Transport to photographic locations around the island

-- Fully-cooked breakfasts including coffee/tea (except on last morning)
+- Fully-cooked scrumptious breakfasts including coffee/tea (except on last morning)

-- Flights to and from Lord Howe island (from Sydney)
+- Flights to and from Lord Howe Island

 - Any extra personal expenses (extra hot drinks, alcohol etc)

-Michael is an experienced and widely-published wildlife and nature photographer, writer and tutor.
-His articles and images have featured in magazines such as Australian Photography +Digital, Australian Geographic, Wildlife Australia, Australian Birdlife and the UK’s BBC Wildlife, to name but some.
-His images have featured in numerous calendars, diaries, books and many other publications, including billboards and he has had two books published on Australian wildlife.
-Michael is an Accredited AIPP (Australian Institute of Professional Photography) photographer and a Nikon School tutor and regularly conducts photography workshops and tours across Australia, including Lamington National Park (Queensland), Lord Howe Island, Tasmania (Cradle Mountain, Tarkine and East Coast), Carnarvon Gorge and Kakadu.
-Overseas Photo Adventures he conducts include Africa (Kenya, Botswana, Gorillas in Rwanda), Morocco, Sri Lanka, Antarctica, Arctic, Subantarctic (including Macquarie Island) and the Russian Far East.
+Michael is an experienced and widely-published wildlife and nature photographer, writer, tutor, presenter and photography competition judge.
+His articles and images have featured in magazines such as Australian Photography +Digital, Australian Geographic, Wildlife Australia, Australian Birdlife as well as the BBC Wildlife, Nature TTL and WildArt (all based in the U.K.).
+His images have featured in numerous calendars, diaries, books and many other publications, including billboards and he has published two coffee table books on Australian wildlife.
+Michael is a Nikon School tutor in Queensland, Australia and regularly conducts wildlife and nature photography workshops and tours across Australia and the world.
+In Australia, these include Lamington National Park (Queensland), Lord Howe Island, Norfolk Island, Lady Elliot Island (Queensland), Bunya Mountains (Queensland), Tasmania (Cradle Mountain, Tarkine and Freycinet), Northern Territory, the Kimberley and Tropical North Queensland.
+Overseas photo adventures presented include Africa (Kenya, Botswana, Gorillas in Rwanda), Antarctica, Arctic, Subantarctic (including Macquarie Island) and the remote islands of Japan.

 NB – The sample itinerary provided may be subject to change or variation due to prevailing weather conditions and/or other localised circumstances, that are out of the control of Michael Snedic.

-Your position on the tour will be guaranteed immediately upon payment of non-refundable deposit of AU$700.00 (plus GST) The balance will be due up to 60 days prior to the start of the workshop.
+Your position on the tour will be guaranteed immediately upon payment of non-refundable deposit of AU900.00 (plus GST) The balance will be due up to 90 days prior to the start of the workshop.

-Cancellation up to 60 days before departure non-refundable or transferable.
-Cancellation between 60 and 30 days before departure - 50% of total workshop price forfeited.
-Cancellation less than 30 days before departure or during tour, no refund available.
+Cancellation up to 90 days before departure non-refundable or transferable.
+Cancellation between 90 and 60 days before departure - 50% of total workshop price forfeited.
+Cancellation less than 60 days before departure or during tour, no refund available.